Please see main Clerk's page for office hours and closures.

 Military Discharge (DD214)

-The Muskegon County Clerk's Office issues certified copies of your DD214 if it was placed on file in our office by the veteran after discharge from the service (for National Guard members, you must have been deployed to active duty in order to have received a DD214).
+The Muskegon County Clerk's Office issues certified copies of DD214 documents if it was placed on file in our office by the veteran after discharge from the service (for National Guard members, you must have been deployed to active duty in order to have received a DD214).
 If you have been honorably discharged and would like to put your record on file in our office, please bring in your original or a certified DD214.

 After discharge from the military, it is recommended that veterans place their military discharge papers on file in their local County Clerk's office.
 A veteran may file their DD214 with the County Clerk's Office anywhere they live.